redbooth/departure/README.md

 # PerconaMigrator

-Percona Migrator is a tool for running online and non-blocking `ActiveRecord::Migrations` using `pt-online-schema-change` command-line tool of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/2.0/pt-online-schema-change.html) which supports foreign key constraints.
+Percona Migrator is a tool for running online and non-blocking DDL `ActiveRecord::Migrations` using `pt-online-schema-change` command-line tool of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/2.0/pt-online-schema-change.html) which supports foreign key constraints.